Bilgesubaris/VideoSenkranizasyonApp/README.md

-# 🎬 Video Senkronizasyon Uygulaması 📱
+# 🎬 Video Synchronization App 📱

-Bu proje, **T.C.
-Millî Eğitim Bakanlığı Yenilik ve Eğitim Teknolojileri Genel Müdürlüğü (YEĞİTEK)** bünyesinde **EBA sistemine yönelik** staj projesi kapsamında geliştirilmiştir.
+This project was developed as part of an internship under the **T.C.
+Millî Eğitim Bakanlığı Yenilik ve Eğitim Teknolojileri Genel Müdürlüğü (YEĞİTEK)**, for the **EBA system**.

-## 📌 Proje Hakkında
+## 📌 About the Project

-Bu iOS uygulaması, kullanıcıların galeri üzerinden üç farklı video seçmesini ve bu videoları eşzamanlı olarak oynatmasını sağlar.
-Eğitim içeriklerinin çoklu kamera açılarıyla sunulması veya farklı video kaynaklarının karşılaştırmalı izlenmesi gibi senaryolarda kullanılabilir.
+This iOS application allows users to select three different videos from the gallery and play them **synchronously**.
+It can be used in scenarios such as presenting educational content from multiple camera angles or comparing different video sources simultaneously.

-## 🚀 Özellikler
+## 🚀 Features

-- 📂 Galeriden video seçebilme
+- 📂 Select videos from the gallery
-- 🎥 Üç farklı videoyu **aynı anda senkronize** oynatma
+- 🎥 Play three different videos **synchronously**
-- 🧑‍💻 Kullanıcı dostu ve modern **SwiftUI arayüzü**
+- 🧑‍💻 User-friendly and modern **SwiftUI interface**
-- 📦 Video **sürükle bırak desteği**
+- 📦 **Drag and drop support** for videos

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used

 - `SwiftUI`
 - `AVKit` & `AVFoundation`
-- `UIKit` (`UIImagePickerController` ile galeri seçimi için)
+- `UIKit` (for gallery selection using `UIImagePickerController`)

-## ⚙️ Kurulum ve Çalıştırma
+## ⚙️ Installation and Running

-1. Bu projeyi klonlayın veya indirin.
+1. Clone or download this project.
-2. Xcode ile açın.
+2. Open it with Xcode.
-3. **Info.plist** dosyasına aşağıdaki izinleri ekleyin:
+3. Add the following permissions to the **Info.plist** file:
-   - `NSPhotoLibraryUsageDescription` (Galeriden video seçimi için)
+   - `NSPhotoLibraryUsageDescription` (for selecting videos from the gallery)
-4. Uygulamayı cihaz veya simülatör üzerinde derleyip çalıştırın.
+4. Build and run the app on a device or simulator.

-## ⚠️ Dikkat Edilmesi Gerekenler
+## ⚠️ Notes

-- Uygulamada kullanılan bazı video dosyaları büyük boyutludur.
-Bu nedenle GitHub üzerinde proje paylaşımı yapılırken **Git Large File Storage (LFS)** kullanılması önerilir.
+- Some video files used in the app are large.
+Therefore, when sharing the project on GitHub, using **Git Large File Storage (LFS)** is recommended.
-- Uygulama, **iOS 15 ve üzeri** sürümlerde test edilmiştir.
+- The app has been tested on **iOS 15 and later**.